-A lot of no-cost re-fis are actually bad deals.
+But a lot of “no-cost” re-fis are actually not great deals.
 To explain, we need to examine the two ways a re-fi can cost you money.

 First, there are usually out-of-pocket costs that you have as part of cash-to-close, the amount you pay when you finalize the re-fi.

 Second, there are often charges that are rolled into the new loan principal.
 With rolled-in costs, you have fewer costs at closing, but because you still pay all those costs, plus interest, for the entire remainder of the loan, you pay more in total than if you pay them up front at closing.
 Many no-cost re-fis just roll all the costs into the loan so that there aren’t any costs at closing.
 Instead, you pay those costs for years and years during the life of your loan, with interest.